saulpierotti/markdown_notebook/AG.md

 * We’ll have an example of a project, the topic of the project it’s up to us
 * We need to choose a complex genome/organism
 * Each one will have a different budget
-* It’s better to do the project according to what we discuss in the lectures.
+* It’s better to do the project according to what we discuss in the lectures
-* It has to be something new.
+* It has to be something new
-* The first date would be in February after Winter School and another one in March.
+* The first date would be in February after Winter School and another one in March
 * Near to the end of the course we’ll have a test with 30 questions to test our level (it won’t count for the final score)

 # Introduction